bbrookhart/bbrookhart/README.md

 ## About

-I know what it feels like when the system fails you.
-I've stood on both sides of the digital divide — experiencing the violation of a personal data breach and witnessing the life-altering friction of a broken healthcare system.

-Those weren't incidents.
-They were intelligence.

 **The threat has evolved.
 Most organizations haven't.**

 We are entering an era of agentic AI — systems that don't just respond, they plan, act, and execute autonomously across critical infrastructure, healthcare, and national security environments.
 The attack surface isn't a server anymore. **It's a decision.** And once an autonomous agent executes, the window to intervene has already closed.